nnym/reflect/README.md

 Supported Java versions are 17 and above.

-I try to keep this library mostly stable, although occasionally (with prior notice or otherwise) I may break things.
+I try to keep this library mostly stable; although occasionally (with prior notice or otherwise) I may break things.

 reflect depends on [my fork](https://git.auoeke.net/unsafe) of [gudenau/java-unsafe](https://github.com/gudenau/java-unsafe).
 It is hosted at https://maven.auoeke.net as `net.auoeke:reflect`.
 ```groovy
 repositories {